 The bins are placed next to each other, and their center is 550 mm in front of the robot base.

 For this demo, two Setup files are defined, one for each bin.
 For both files the Region of Interest (ROI) has similar dimensions as the real bin.
 The height is set to be higher than the real bin, so if the parts are stacked they can still be detected.
-A separate bin-box is defined to model the bin and enable collision checks between the tool and bin.
+The bin is modeled in the collision environment for collision prevention with the robot tool.
 Also a empty ROI box value is defined, so we are able to determine if a bin is empty.
 Last, the ROI boxes are attached to the Robot base frame.
 No other settings are used for this demo.

 Need help with these settings?
 See the Setup article for more information.